mariadb-corporation/MaxScale/Documentation/Tutorials/MariaDB-Monitor-Failover.md

 # Rejoin

-To enable automatic rejoin, simply add `auto_rejoin=true` to the monitor secion in the configuration file.
+To enable automatic rejoin, simply add `auto_rejoin=true` to the monitor section in the configuration file.
 ```
 [TheMonitor]
 type=monitor